 CHEM 524 Chemical Instrumentation and CHEM 512 Advanced Synthesis and Laboratory Techniques are options that are only offered in the spring semesters.
 CHEM 524 (3 credits) satisfies 1 additional lab work credit and 2 advanced non-laboratory credits.

 The chemistry advisor provides advising for chemistry majors and prospective chemistry majors.
 Both appointments and drop-in hours are available.
 See Undergraduate Advising on the Department of Chemistry website for more details.

-The Chemistry website also provides information on introductory chemistry courses and placement, placement frequently asked questions, and credit by examination.
+The Chemistry website also provides information about introductory chemistry courses and placement for continuing and new undergraduate students interested in taking a chemistry course.
 Students with enrollment and course access questions should visit the enrollment inquiries page.
-If further assistance is needed, students may visit the Undergraduate Chemistry Office (room 1328 Chemistry) during normal business hours, email, or call 608-263-2424.
+If further assistance is needed, students may visit the Undergraduate Chemistry Office (room 1351 Chemistry) during normal business hours, email, or call 608-263-2424.

 Chemistry majors interested in getting involved in research should explore the undergraduate research pages on the chemistry website.
 Students needing additional information may contact the undergraduate research director by email.

 The Requirements page provides the minimum requirements necessary for completing the chemistry major.
 This section provides additional advisory information about course selection and sequencing.

 - In addition to MATH 222 Calculus and Analytic Geometry 2, it is highly recommended that majors also take MATH 234 Calculus--Functions of Several Variables and MATH 320 Linear Algebra and Differential Equations.
 The extra math is especially helpful to students when they take the required physical chemistry courses.